Jbsmartaleck/alx-system_engineering-devops/0x00-shell_basics/README.md

 Sixth command is to display files list in long format, with user and group IDs displayed numerically and also display hidden files

 Seventh command is to create a directory in another directory

+Command number 8 is to move a file from one directory to another